ibm-cloud-docs/assistant/gs-dialog.md

 1. Find the *My first assistant* assistant, and open it.
 1. Test your assistant with a *Preview link* integration.

-    The *Preview link* integration is created for your automatically.
+    The *Preview link* integration is created for you automatically.
 It builds your assistant into a chat widget that is hosted by an IBM-branded web page.
 You can open the web page and chat with your assistant to test it out.

 1. From the Integrations section, click the **Preview link** tile.